vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2019-01-14.md

 - Identifying over-represented gene sets among a list of differentially expressed genes

 ## Software installation

 You will need to bring an internet-enabled laptop to the course and install the latest versions of both R ***and*** RStudio before coming to the course

+On the first day of the course, we will provide you with a link to access cloud-based computing resources for the command-line sessions.
+[See here](http://sbc.shef.ac.uk/RNAseq-R/setup.nb.html) for more details.

 ### Windows